AbhinavA10/loc8r-app/README.md

 ## Mongoose Notes
 if we make changes to the instance returned by a mongoose query, and then save it, Mongoose will update the original document in the database

+## JWT Notes
+`Header.Payload.Signature`
+- Header: An encoded JSON object containing the type and the hashing algorithm used
+- Payload: encoded JSON object containing the data, the real body of the token
+- Signature: an encrypted hash of the header and payload, using a secret that only the originating server knows